Block booking terms

 14.2 You must at all times follow the pool and sauna and steam rules and guidelines displayed in the Centre and any instructions the lifeguard or manager gives you.

-14.3 You are not allowed to use snorkels, masks, fins, flippers, radios or lilos in the Centre’s pool, unless we agree otherwise.
+14.3 You are not allowed to use snorkels, masks, fins, flippers, radios or lilos in the Centre’s pool; unless it is part of a structured session led by qualified instructors or coaches and following Swim England guidelines.

 14.4 Children aged 11 and under must be accompanied and supervised in the pool by a user aged 18 or over.